-Stop Excessive Barking
+Stop Excessive Barking for Dogs

 Dogs bark.
 It's natural communication.
 But excessive barking — at every passerby, at nothing at all, for hours when you're gone — is a problem for everyone.
 The solution depends on WHY they're barking.
 Address the cause, and the barking often resolves itself.
+For more training resources, see the AKC training guides.

 🎯 Training Approach